Retrieval-Augmented Generation (RAG) for AI Applications

 It reads relevant text and uses that text to formulate an answer

-Building a Production RAG System Step-by-Step
+Building a Production RAG System

-Step 1 β Data Collection π
+Step 1 — Data Collection 📂

 Your RAG system is only as good as the documents you feed it.